Matchable numbers

 If $s\in S$ divides some $n\in T$, then each prime factor of $s$ is $>8$, so for some $j\ge4$, we have $s\in S_j$, and so $s\in S_j'$.
 The upper asymptotic density of the set of multiples of the elements in $\cup_{j\ge4}S'_j$ is at most

 Let $T'$ denote the subset of $T$ consisting of numbers not divisible by any member of $S$, so that every member of $T'$ is strongly matchable.
 The lower asymptotic density of $T'$ is greater than $0.2213$.
-We can boost this using Proposition \ref{prop-strongfill}, getting the lower density of the set of strongly matchable numbers at least $0.3694$. \end{proof}
+We can boost this using Proposition \ref{prop-strongfill}.
+For each $n\in T'$ and each $p\in\{2,3,5,7\}$, we have $p\nmid n$ (since all prime factors of $n$ exceed $8$), so Proposition \ref{prop-strongfill} shows that $p^{p-1}n$ is also strongly matchable.
+Taking potential prime factors of this form into account improves the lower bound for the lower density of the set of strongly matchable numbers to at least